AISciLab/ClinDRP/readme.md

+Here is the professional English translation of your README.
+I have refined the wording to follow standard open-source and academic documentation conventions.

+***

 # 3DMolReg: Multimodal Drug Response Prediction

 This project proposes a deep learning model based on multimodal SMILES sequences and patient characteristics to predict drug response.